-I have numerous sketch books filled with ideas that I refer to when creating an original cartoon panel - and I'm always filling up a new sketchbook, too.
-After I select a cartoon I like from a book I draw it in finished form in a preprinted panel.
-I work on a Mac and my latest panel design was created in Adobe Illustrator CS4.
+I have numerous sketchbooks filled with ideas that I refer to when creating an original cartoon panel – and I’m always filling up a new sketchbook, too.
+After I select a cartoon I like from a book I draw it in finished form in a pre printed panel.
+I work on a Mac and my latest panel design was created in Adobe Illustrator.
 I have my panel designs printed and shipped to my studio, usually 250 sheets at a time.
-These printed cartoon panels measure approximately 7" across by 9" high and are printed on 2-ply bristol vellum sheets.
+These printed cartoon panels measure approximately 7″ across by 9″ high and are printed on 2-ply bristol vellum sheets.
 I draw the cartoons in these panels using Faber-Castell technical pens with varying nib sizes, as well as traditional technical ink pens with a B-6 nib and Speedball Super Black india ink.
-After finishing the drawings in the panels I scan the line art into Adobe Photoshop CS4 and process the cartoons adding color and halftones, reduce the cartoon size, and add copyright tags.
+After finishing the drawings in the panels I scan the line art into Adobe Photoshop and process the cartoons adding color and halftones, reduce the cartoon size, and add copyright tags.
 They are then ready to be sent to clients digitally and by snail-mail.

 Past and Present Clients

-St. Louis Post-Dispatch, The Hagerstown Exponent, The Richmond Graphic, Calls Freak (Australia), Cartoon Cavalcade, The Richmond Palladium-Item, Winchester News-Gazette, Indianapolis Weekender, The Indiana Daily Student, The Rennsselaer Republican, The Duqoin Evening Call, The Other Paper (Columbus, Ohio), SanJose Spartan Daily, The Comic Press News, King Features Syndicate (The New Breed), Tribune Media's College Press Service, Laf!, Humor Times, Funny Times
+St. Louis Post-Dispatch, The Hagerstown Exponent, The Richmond Graphic, Calls Freak (Australia), Cartoon Cavalcade, The Richmond Palladium-Item, Winchester News-Gazette, Indianapolis Weekender, The Indiana Daily Student, The Rensselaer Republican, The Du Quoin Evening Call, The Other Paper (Columbus, Ohio), SanJose Spartan Daily, The Comic Press News, King Features Syndicate (The New Breed), Tribune Media’s College Press Service, Laf!, Humor Times, Funny Times, The Weekly News (UK)

-Accenti, Accounting Today, American Legion Magazine, Boy's Life, Cartoon Comedy Club, Dragon Magazine, The East Bay Monthly, The Joker Monthly, The Journal of Silly (London, England), Kappan, Reflex Magazine (Gdansk, Poland), Medical Economics, Reader's Digest, Satire Quarterly, Snicker, Tropical Fish Hobbyist
+Accenti, Accounting Today, American Legion Magazine, Boys’ Life, Cartoon Comedy Club, Chess Life For Kids, Dragon Magazine, The East Bay Monthly, FIRST magazine, The Joker Monthly, Journal of Court Reporting, The Journal of Silly, Kappan, Medical Economics, Oncology, Philosophy Now, Physicians Practice, Prospect, Reader’s Digest, Reflex Magazine, Satire Quarterly, Saturday Evening Post, Snicker, Tropical Fish Hobbyist

 Artist Market, 1996 Edition.